WaelOGC/OGC-NewFinity-Palstform/docs/glossary.md

 ## C

+### OGC NewFinity Challenge Program

+A global initiative empowering young innovators, creators, and early-stage builders across AI, sustainability, blockchain, and ethical digital solutions.
+The program is funded directly by the Innovation & Sustainability Challenge Fund (20% – 100,000,000 OGCFinity) and includes three tracks:

+- **School Students Track (Ages 13–18)**
+- **Freelancers & Solo Innovators Track (Ages 18+)**
+- **Startup Teams & Groups Track (Ages 18–35)**

+The Challenge Program is a primary real-world utility driver of OGCFinity, with participants using OGCFinity for submissions, premium tools, evaluations, and advanced ecosystem access.

 ### Challenge

-A user-submitted task or competition entry within the Challenge Program.
+A user-submitted task or competition entry within the OGC NewFinity Challenge Program.

 ### Cursor Agent